microsoft/superbenchmark/docs/design-docs/overview.md

 6. SuperBench Executor parses the config object, start benchmarks inside Docker container one by one.
 7. SuperBench Executor gets return code and results of each benchmark once the benchmark finished.
 8. SuperBench Executor sends the return code and results back to sb runner.
 SuperBench Runner Schecks return code and moves to the next execution.
-9. Once finished, SuperBench Runner reduces results on all compute nodes, save log and results files, then summarize running results to SuperBench CLI.
+9. Once all benchmarks finished, SuperBench Runner reduces results on all compute nodes, save log and results files, then summarize running results to SuperBench CLI.
 10. SuperBench CLI returns the results to the user.

 ## Components